Citrinate/gleamSolver/README.md

 #This script is no longer being maintained
 See [here](https://github.com/Citrinate/gleamSolver/issues/12) for more information.
-Please consider switching to [Gleam.helper](https://github.com/Citrinate/gleamHelper) as an alternative.
+Please consider switching to [Giveaway Helper](https://github.com/Citrinate/giveawayHelper) as an alternative.

 ##Gleam.solver